vhive-serverless/vHive/scripts/openyurt_deployer/README.md

 The name for `demo-c` would be `helloworld-cloud`, while the name for `demo-e` would be `helloworld-edge` It will also show the services' `URL` so you can try to invoke it on the master node.

-You can check the nodepool information simply by:
+You can check the node pool information simply by:
 ```
 ./openyurt_deployer demo-print
 ```
-Or delete the services deployed on nodepool by:
+Or delete the services deployed on node pool by:
 ```
 ./openyurt_deployer demo-clear
 ```